Coburg North, Melbourne — Serving All of Victoria

 Why galvanised baffle filters keep showing up in cheap quotes

-If you're collecting quotes and one supplier comes in significantly cheaper than the rest, check whether their canopy is fitted with galvanised steel baffle filters instead of stainless.
-The two look almost identical when new.
+If you're collecting quotes and one supplier comes in significantly cheaper than the rest, check whether their canopy is fitted with galvanised steel baffle filters instead of aluminium or stainless.
+Galvanised baffles look almost identical to stainless when new.
 Six months later the difference is brutal.

 Galvanised steel is mild steel coated in zinc.
 In a commercial kitchen environment — heat, moisture, grease, cleaning chemicals — the zinc coating breaks down within months.
 Once the zinc is gone, the underlying steel rusts.
-Rust contaminates the grease trough, gets pulled into the airstream, and forms rough surfaces inside the filter that grease sticks to far more aggressively than smooth stainless.
+Rust contaminates the grease gutter, gets pulled into the airstream, and forms rough surfaces inside the filter that grease sticks to far more aggressively than smooth aluminium or stainless.

 Always confirm filter material on any quote.
-The line item should specifically say "stainless steel baffle filters" or "aluminium honeycomb filters in stainless steel frame".
-If it just says "baffle filters" with no material specification, ask the question.
+The line item should specifically say "aluminium baffle filters", "stainless steel baffle filters" or "aluminium honeycomb filters in stainless steel frame".
+If it just says "baffle filters" with no material specification, ask the question — and reject any quote that comes back as galvanised.

 Cleaning each filter type